Guided runbooks

 The fastest way to keep runbooks fresh is to validate them during drills and update them immediately after.

-Prompted updates
+Question-led updates

 After a drill, capture what broke: missing dashboards, unclear ownership, risky steps, or undocumented permissions.